 Georges Brassens was born at Sète on the 22nd October 1921 and died on the 29th October 1981 at Saint-Gély-du-Fesc, Hérault, the region of his birth

-On this blogsite I have posted more than fifty of the famous songs by Georges Brassens, with videos, French lyrics and my translation.
+On this blogsite I have posted more than eighty of the famous songs by Georges Brassens, with videos, French lyrics and my translation.

 My hope is to share my enthusiasm for his songs.

 In my translation, I seek to make the meaning as clear as possible.
 Unfortunately a translator cannot convey the poetry, which resides solely in the words written by Georges Brassens.
 Increasingly I have tried to reflect the rhythm of the songs even though this has moved me away from a precise literal translation.